-Maize in Ireland is mainly grown as a forage crop that is harvested and ensiled for winter feeding to livestock.
+Maize is grown as a forage crop that is harvested and ensiled for winter feeding to livestock.
 It requires warm south facing fields and tends to be grown more in the South.
 It is also popular in Meath, driven by the high prevalence of intensive dairy and beef herds.

 Growth Stages of Barley